 The administrative veneer of football in Iraq was about to see a seismic shift when only a few months earlier a new club by the name of Al-Rasheed had been promoted to the Iraqi top flight.
 In late 1984, the club signed some of the best players in the country, centre back Adnan Dirjal, the Allawi brothers Karim and Khalil, playmaker Shaker Mahmoud, defender Kadhim Mutashar and the up and coming striker Ahmed Radhi, a player that at the time was predicted to take over the mantle of Iraq’s top goalscorer Hussein Saeed.

 That season Al-Rasheed Sports Club would go on to challenge the status quo at the top of the Iraqi league table with Al-Talaba, Al-Tayaran, Al-Zawraa, Al-Shurta and Al-Jaish.
-And despite the Iraq Football Association suspending the league just past the half-way stage of the season, Al-Rasheed held an 8-point lead on rivals Al-Jaish with 28 points from 15 matches.
+And despite the Iraq Football Association suspending the league just past the half-way stage of the season, Al-Rasheed held an 14-point lead on rivals Al-Jaish with 43 points from 17 matches.

 The new club had been founded a year earlier in the affluent Baghdad district of Mansour by the son and son in law of the Iraqi President Saddam Hussein.
 The eldest son of the Iraqi leader Uday Saddam Hussein was named vice president, but he had grander ambitions and when the team were promoted, he began to signal to the club’s board to sign the best players in the country, and just as Iraq progressed through the World Cup qualifying stages, Uday was climbing the Iraqi footballing presidential ladder, first being named club president at Al-Rasheed and then the FA president, where he was the only person who stood, after his nearest rival decided it would be best to drop out than to face the President’s son in an impending election and then becoming the president of the Olympic Committee.
 Uday then set his eyes on removing the man holding the top sports job in the country, the Minister of Youth and he began a media campaign to overthrow the incumbent Minister and force him to step down, so he would be unrivalled at the top of Iraqi football.

-The decision to halt the 1984-85 league came due to the lack of public interest in the Iraqi league, arising from Iraq’s World Cup campaign rapidly gathering pace and the Iraqi B team under assistant coach Anwar Jassam lifting both the Arab Cup and the Pan Arab Games over two months, the latter victory coming in front of over 50,000 home spectators in Rabat where an early header from Basil Gorgis would win the match and a gold medal for Iraq against a talented Moroccan team featuring goalkeeper Ezaki Badou and African Player of the Year Mohamed Timoumi.
+The decision to halt the 1984-85 league came due to a lack of time, the Iraqi FA feared the league would be played in the scorching heat of the Iraqi summer, arising from Iraq’s World Cup campaign rapidly gathering pace and the Iraqi B team’s taking part in two regional competituions.
+Under assistant coach Anwar Jassam a second string Iraqi side lifted both the Arab Cup and the Pan Arab Games over two months.
+The latter victory coming in front of over 50,000 home spectators in Rabat where an early header from Basil Gorgis would win the match and a gold medal for Iraq against a talented Moroccan team featuring goalkeeper Ezaki Badou and African Player of the Year Mohamed Timoumi.

 Forced to play their home games away from the nation’s Al-Shaab stadium in Baghdad, Akram Salman’s men kicked off their World Cup journey in Kuwait City against a disjointed and infighting Lebanese national side whose novice Bulgarian coach found out much to his own displeasure that he was forced to conform to a club quota to appease the warring club factions, a microcosm of the Civil War that was tearing the nation apart.
 Lebanon were forced to wear the yellow kit of the hosts Al-Qadisiya Club – after match organisers felt their standard jersey clashed with Iraq’s white and green.
 In the second half and 3-0 down, the Lebanese side had a change of kit, but even in striking red shirts, Iraq proved to be too strong and finished outright winners with a 6-0 victory.
 Two days later, the scoreline was repeated and after shipping another fifteen goals in two defeats to Qatar, the Lebanese Football Association felt it better to withdraw from the World Cup qualifiers rather than face more humiliation.